 - MANZANITA FARMERS MARKET – Closed this summer.
 Fridays 5-8 in June to September, in the parking lot south of Manzanita News.
 Food, crafts, local vegetables and meats, as well as music and Lane’s Tarot booth ($20 for 3 card reading).
 A great place to hang out with the locals on a Friday evening.

 • CARTM RECYCLING – Sadly, CARTM closed in January 1, 2019. ;-( This was one of our best eco-tourist attractions and community icons: the community took over the former dump and made into an innovative Recycling/Reuse Center, trash art gallery and Transfer Station.
 The Transfer Station for trash and basic recycling is now operated by Tillamook County and is open Thursday – Sunday, 10 am-4 pm.
 Also Mondays in the summer months.

 • ALDER CREEK FARM – This is the original project of the Lower Nehalem Community Trust.
-A lovely walk out through meadow and newly planted trees through 50 acres of conservancy property on the estuary complete with a resident herd of 50 elk.
+A lovely walk out through meadow and quickly growing trees through 50 acres of conservancy property on the estuary complete with a resident herd of elk.
 Great birding.
 So no dogs, please.
 There are also 5 acres of community gardens, orchards, a permaculture garden, and a trail of traditional food and medicine sources.
 At the end of Underhill Lane, a right turn off Hwy 101 between Manzanita and Nehalem.
 While there you can see displays about their educational projects and other acquisitions in the barn.